abbbi/qmpbackup/README.md

 qemu virtual machines via QMP protocol.
 It makes use of the dirty-bitmap feature introduced in later qemu versions.
 It was mostly created for educational purposes and is by no means complete.
-It works with standalone qemu processes, if you want to backup qemu virtual machines which are managed via libvirt, see:
+It works with standalone qemu processes.

+If you want to backup qemu virtual machines which are managed via `libvirt`, see this project:

  https://github.com/abbbi/virtnbdbackup